What Is Hyperthyroidism?

 - Toxic nodule: A single nodule or lump in the thyroid can also produce more thyroid hormone than the body requires and lead to hyperthyroidism.

-- Excessive iodine ingestion: Various sources of high iodine concentrations, such as kelp tablets, some expectorants, amiodarone (Cordarone, Pacerone – medications used to treat certain problems with heart rhythms) and x-ray dyes may occasionally cause hyperthyroidism in patients who are prone to it.
+- Excessive iodine ingestion: Various sources of high iodine concentrations, such as kelp tablets, some cough medicines, amiodarone (Cordarone, Pacerone – medications used to treat certain problems with heart rhythms) and x-ray dyes may occasionally cause hyperthyroidism in patients with thyroid nodules.

 - Overmedication with thyroid hormone: Patients who receive excessive thyroxine replacement treatment can develop hyperthyroidism.
 They should have their thyroid hormone dosage evaluated by a physician at least once each year and should never give themselves “extra” doses.